fadialkanani/ChromeProfileLauncher/README.md

 Don’t forget to visit the contributors’ GitHub pages to see if they have GitHub Sponsors, since they helped build this open-source project.
 ...

-# Chrome Profile Launcher

-A PowerShell script that detects all available Google Chrome profiles on your system, displays their associated email addresses (if available), and then launches Chrome with each profile in a separate window.

----

 ## Features